AIOps-Lab-NKU/AnoFusion/README.md

 File Tree:
 .
 ├── README.md
-├── config.py (A configuration file stating the name of the microservice and the range of timestamps.)
+├── config.py (State the name of the microservice and the range of timestamps.)
-├──data (The data folder stores the initial monitoring data of the three modalities.)
+├──data (Store the initial monitoring data of the three modalities.)
     ├── mobservice2_2021-07-01_2021-07-15.csv
     ├── mobservice2_2021-07-15_2021-07-31.csv
     ├── mobservice2_stru.csv